Learning Generalisable Omni-Scale Representations for Person Re-Identification: Omni-Scale Network for Person Re-ID

-For an OSNet with $m$ blocks, the search space contains a total of $4^m$ different architecture designs.
-Besides the vast search space, the key challenge lies in the optimisation of discrete selection that is non-differentiable due to its discontinuous nature.
+For an OSNet with $m$ blocks, the search space contains a total of $4^m$ different architecture design choices.
+A key challenge lies in the optimisation of the discrete selection that is non-differentiable due to its discontinuous nature.
 This disables the adoption of strong gradient-based architecture search optimisation.

-\keypoint{Relaxation and Reparameterisation Trick} To solve the above non-differentiable challenge, we develop a continuous relaxation and reparameterisation strategy.
-This is done by first treating $\bm{\alpha}$ as a continuous $\ell_1$ normalised random variable sampled from a probability distribution $P_{\bm{\pi}}$ parameterised by $\bm{\pi}$ (i.e. the target architecture parameters) as
+\keypoint{Relaxation and Reparameterisation Trick} To solve the non-differentiable problem, we develop a continuous relaxation and reparameterisation strategy.
+This is achieved by first treating $\bm{\alpha}$ as a continuous $\ell_1$-normalised random variable sampled from a probability distribution $P_{\bm{\pi}}$ parameterised by $\bm{\pi}$ (i.e.~the target architecture parameters) as

 and then reparameterising this sampling process by the Gumbel-Softmax~\cite{gumbelSoftmax,concreteDistribution} defined as